rickytan/XPaste/README.md

 # XPaste
 This is a Xcode Source Extension to power up your text paste abilities.

-## Usage
+## Features
-* Paste as base64 string.
+- [x] Paste as base64 string.
 You can also paste a image data as Base64 string, make sure it has been copied to your pasteboard.
   ```text
   A short text.中文。
   ```